ExperiencersInternational/experiencersInternational.github.io/labs/techtips/software/enableadblockingoneverydevice.md

 ### Nintendo 3DS

 The DSi follows a similar procedure to this, but you may have to scroll for internet settings and afaik, you need to use Connections 4, 5 or 6 to do this.
+By changing your DNS, if you use Sudomemo for Flipnote Studio, it will no longer work.
+This guide does not affect Nintendo DS Connections (Nintendo WFC in DS titles).

 1. Turn on your 3DS and open System Settings
 2. Press Internet Settings